PRVR: Partially Relevant Video Retrieval: Concluding Remarks

-In this paper, we have proposed a novel T2VR subtask termed PRVR.
-Different from the conventional T2VR where a query is usually fully relevant to the corresponding video, it is typically partially relevant in PRVR.
-Besides, videos in the conventional T2VR are temporally pre-trimmed with short durations, while videos are untrimmed in PRVR and a video is typically partially relevant to multiple sentences of different semantics.
-Additionally, PRVR differs from SVMR and VCMR, as the latter two are to retrieve moments rather than untrimmed videos.
-Towards PRVR, we have formulated it as a MIL problem, and propose MS-SL which computes the similarity on both clip scale and frame scale in a coarse-to-fine manner.
-Extensive experiments on three datasets have verified the effectiveness of MS-SL for PRVR, and have shown that it can also be used for improving VCMR.
+In this paper, we propose a novel T2VR subtask termed PRVR, which is more practical for handling videos with diverse query-relevant content.
+Different from the conventional T2VR where the video to be retrieved is assumed to trimmed and thus fully relevant \wrt a given query, its counterpart in PRVR is untrimmed and partially relevant \wrt the query.
+PRVR also differs from SVMR and VCMR, serving as a crucial intermediate step to provide coarsely-retrieved videos for the two downstream tasks.
+Investigating PRVR is meaningful yet challenging.
+In order to learn from video-level annotations, we formulate the PRVR task as a MIL problem, and accordingly develop a novel MS-SL++ model to compute the video-query relevance score at both clip and frame scales in a coarse-to-fine manner.
+Extensive experiments on three datasets verify the effectiveness of MS-SL++ for PRVR.
+The model is also shown to be beneficial for VCMR.

-\textbf{Acknowledgements}.
-This work was supported by the National Key R\&D Program of China (2018YFB1404102), NSFC (62172420, 61902347, 61976188, 62002323), the Public Welfare Technology Research Project of Zhejiang Province (LGF21F020010), the Open Projects Program of the National Laboratory of Pattern Recognition, the Fundamental Research Funds for the Provincial Universities of Zhejiang, and Public Computing Cloud of RUC.